- Sep 30, 2016

 It’s also important to consider the context in which the add will appear.
 Some types of ads simply don’t work in certain circumstances.
 For example, no user wants to be subjected to autoplaying video ads when they land on a long-form blog post, but it wouldn’t be that out of place on a social media page.

-Do: Create Relevant Ads for Your Audience
+Do: Create Relevant Online Advertisements for Your Audience

 Once you’ve figured out which types of ads to use under which circumstances, the next step in your journey is to identify your audience.
 Knowing the demographics of your visitors and the search queries that brought them to your site is key to figuring out the kind of advertisements that will perform better on your properties.